tanitsr/ver.wifi/rev1/README.md

  > - if input > ID : can't input and process <br>
  > - if input != int : can't input process
 - show detail page user
-- show weight {2 time to success} + push weight to firebase
+- show weight {2 time to success}
- > - no weight in 30 sec power off lcd and reset system
+ > - no weight in 30 sec back to select mode
 - height with input by keypad + push to height firebase
+ > - input can reset everytime
  > - if input > height (lock hundred point) : can't input and process
  > - if input != int : can't input and process
-- show results BMI with image  + push BMI to firebase
+- show results BMI with image
+- set realtime , push history payload {weight , height , bmi} to firebase
 - in 30 sec back to select mode
 ### Offline
-- show weight \{2 time to success\} + push weight to firebase (no weight in 30 sec power off lcd and reset system)
+- show weight {2 time to success}
+> - no weight in 30 sec back to select mode
-- height with input by keypad + push to height firebase
+- height with input by keypad
+ > - input can reset everytime
  > - if input > height (lock hundred point) : can't input and process
  > - if input != int : can't input and process
-- show results BMI with image  + push BMI to firebase
+- show results BMI with image
 - in 30 sec back to select mode

 ###### Last Commit : 251062